 HUD suspended all subsidized housing programs in 1973 as President Nixon looked to rely more on the private sector.
 The federal government hasn’t built new public housing since.
 Today, only about 1% of the country’s housing stock is owned by federal or state government, according to Leicht, and HUD mostly supports private housing, not traditional public housing.
 HUD’s considerable involvement in the private housing sector extends from subsidies like Section 8 vouchers and Low Income Housing Tax Credits to the insurance offered by Fannie Mae and Freddie Mac’s underwritten mortgages.

+Section 8: Facts and Figures There are about 135 million housing units in the United States.
+Of those, about 5 million units (or less than 4%) are directly subsidized by HUD, primarily through three programs: 1.1 million are public housing, 1.2 million are project-based Section 8, and 2.5 million are rented using tenant-based Section 8 vouchers (now technically called Housing Choice Vouchers).
+Section 8 vouchers, enacted in 1974, are given to the tenant and subsidize the difference between the private-market rent and 30% of the tenant’s income, while project-based Section 8 subsidizes certain privately-owned units.
 The vast majority of HUD’s funding today goes to Section 8: In 2016, more than $30 billion of HUD’s $47 billion budget was allocated to that program alone.
 In contrast, about $6.5 billion funded capital and operating costs for public housing.
 In recent years the move toward Section 8 has continued, as the Rental Assistance Demonstration (RAD) program, enacted in 2012, encourages public housing agencies to convert public housing to permanently affordable Section 8 units through public-private partnerships.
 The program (which Leicht called a “Hail Mary” to save public housing) allows authorities to leverage private capital toward the $26 billion backlog of capital needs nationwide.
 In New York City, 40 RAD conversions are currently underway or planned.
 Here the program is called Permanent Affordability Commitment Together (PACT) (because one acronym is never enough).

 We may associate HUD most strongly with programs for tenants, but the agency serves people across the housing spectrum.

+Homes and Homelessness When HUD was established, the largest agency it inherited was the Federal Housing Administration (FHA), which insures mortgages for people who might not otherwise qualify for credit.
+Today HUD is the largest mortgage insurer in the world, with more than 40 million loans guaranteed since 1934.
+This insurance is provided through Ginnie Mae (a division within HUD) and Fannie Mae and Freddie Mac (privately-held corporations, regulated by HUD), which purchase and guaranty mortgages made by banks and other financial institutions.
 For those that lack a fixed address, the federal government launched its first comprehensive strategy to prevent and end homelessness in 2010.
 The plan, called Opening Doors, set ambitious goals for ending veteran homelessness in 2015, chronic homelessness in 2017, and family and youth homelessness in 2020, awarding funds for permanent, transitional, and supportive housing as well as data collection, homelessness prevention, and other programs.
 At the end of 2015, HUD declared that New York City had “effectively ended chronic homelessness among veterans” — all chronically homeless veterans had been housed, were on a path to permanent housing, or had been offered but refused housing assistance.
 Overall, however, homelessness in New York City is at its highest level since the Great Depression with more than 62,000 people homeless in the city — three-quarters of whom are families.

 Both HUD’s organizational structure and the way it distributes funding locate a lot of key decision-making outside of Washington.
 HUD divides the country into ten geographic regions, each of which is overseen by a Regional Director.
 About two-thirds of HUD’s more than 8,000 employees are located in regional and field offices.